pettinato/presentations/process/README.md

 There is a file `[MM].sql` in every monthly directory.
 Random POC or queries always need to be run and they are all stored here.
-Once again, this allows for easy lookup in the future..
+Once again, this allows for easy lookup in the future.

 ## Review Tracking `~/Archive/[YYYY]/review_tracking.txt`
 This follows a structure like the following,